neijrr/nextcloud_passwords_handbook_ru/Administrators/Administrative-Settings.md

 **Pageres/PhantomJS** requires pageres-cli and phantomJS to installed locally.
 Usually very reliable local and headless preview generator with a modern browser engine.
 If the installation with NPM fails, try `sudo npm install --global pageres-cli --unsafe-perm`.

-**WKHTML** **DEPRECATED and removed in 2019.1** requires wkhtmltoimage to be installed locally.
-It is headless and has less dependencies than pageres, but it comes with an outdated rendering engine which often produces bad or no output at all.
-Since the outdated engine prone to security issues, this option will be removed soon.
-You can get the binary from [their website](https://wkhtmltopdf.org/).

 **screenshotapi.io** offers a huge amount of free screenshots, uses HTTPS and is generally very cheap.
 It might be slower and sometimes crashes.